Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 3500 Gold
 - Plate

-**Flight**: You gain the ability to cast fly on yourself once a day without spending mana.
+**Flight**: You gain the ability to cast fly on yourself without spending mana, once this ability is used it cannot be used again until you finish a long rest.

 You don't have disadvantage on stealth checks when wielding this armor.